kevinhikaruevans/kevinhikaruevans/README.md

 My interests are:

-* Firmware in C and RTL with Verilog (especially on Xilinx!)
+* Firmware in C and RTL with Verilog (especially on Xilinx chips)
 * Embedded devices
 * Web development with React
-* Experimental physics
-* High-performance computing on ARM

 📫 How to reach me: kevin.h.evans@wsu.edu